-If you're struggling with bills or to manage your money, or would simply like to find out what help and support is available here is a list of key organisations that can offer assistance and support.
+If you're struggling with bills or to manage your money, there are organisations that can offer assistance and support.
+You can get information on:

 National Energy Action